FedExPipah/hw1/questions.md

 The numbers (arguments) can adjust the size of the function name (instruction).
 I noticed that: createCanvas(800, 600); // size of the canvas
 radius: random(50, 100) // bubble's size range
-background(255); // color of the canvas, #smaller than 255 will turn to a greyish color fill(255, 200, 200, 200); // color code when the mouse touch the bubble fill(255, 220, 200, 200); // original bubble’s color code
+background(255); // Gray scale color of the canvas, #smaller than 255 will turn to a greyish color fill(255, 200, 200, 200); // RGB color code when the mouse touch the bubble fill(255, 220, 200, 200); // original bubble’s RGB color code
 bubble.x += random(-1, 1); // bubble's movement on x exit
 bubble.y += random(-1, 1); // bubble's movement on y exit
 2. What’s the difference between fill and stroke?